sweeneyngo/sweeneyngo.github.io/src/posts/acronyms-and-markov-chains.md

 A -> cat -> with -> a -> hat
 ```

-However, you may notice that the transitions will have a 100%, and this is correct behavior since we expect that if we start with the word "A", we can determine that the next word must be "cat".
+However, you may notice that the transitions will have a 100% chance of occurring.
+This is correct behavior since we expect that if we start with the word "A", we can determine that the next word must be "cat".

-If we increase the number of sentences we map, we'll start seeing identical words mapping to different words.
+As we increase the number of sentences, the probability distribution becomes more diverse.
+We'll start seeing identical words mapping to different words.

-For instance, "A frog with a hat" will now allow the word "A" to map to "cat" and "frog".
-We can say that the two states will equally have a 50% chance of occuring.
+For example, "A frog with a hat" will allow "A" to transition to either "cat" or "frog", each with a 50% probability.

-As we scale to more sentences, we can build up probabilities for transitions of various words.
+As we scale up with more sentences, we build a probability model for word transitions.

-We call this list of sentences (or text) a corpus.
-And with this corpus, we can then create our own sentences by choosing a starter word, and calculating the next word through probability.
+The collection of sentences or text used to build this model is called a corpus.
+With this corpus, we can generate new sentences by starting with a word and choosing the next word based on probabilities.

-What you'll have is a sentence that may resemble phrases in literary works, text, and/or documents in the English language but dynamically create new forms through RNG.
+As a result, you'll have a sentence that may resemble phrases in literary works, text, and/or documents in the English language, but avoids mimicking it entirely.

-As you can see, we want to get all the possible future states from our current word, then choose at random from these future states the next word to add on to our passphrase.
-If we reach a potential endword (no future states), then we can return our passphrase.

 ```go
 futureWords, ok := markovChain.Transitions[currentWord]